pylenin/purple-blue/content/posts/bar-charts-openpyxl.md

 #### Example 1 - Vertical Bar Charts

+Vertical Bar charts are also kown as **Column Charts**.
-Let's plot a Bar Chart for the quantities listed for every product.
+Let's plot a Vertical Bar Chart for the quantities listed for every product.

 **Code**